AdobeDocs/experience-manager-forms-cloud-service.en/help/import-export-forms-templates.md

 # Importing and exporting assets to AEM Forms{#importing-and-exporting-assets-to-aem-forms}

-You can move forms and related assets, themes, data dictionaries, document fragments, and letters between different AEM Forms instances.
-Such a movement is required when migrating systems or moving forms from a stage server to a production server.
-For those assets for which upload and import via the AEM Forms UI is supported, using the Forms UI is the recommended way for export or import.
-Using AEM Package Manager for exporting or importing such assets is not recommended.
+You can move adaptive forms and related assets, themes, templates, document fragments, PDF forms, and XFA files between AEM Forms as a Cloud Service instances.
+You can import and export assets in AEM CRX-package or binary file formats.
+When you export an adaptive form, the referenced template and content policies are not exported, use Package Manager to export such assets.

 ## Download or upload Forms &amp; Documents assets {#download-or-upload-forms-amp-documents-assets}